Application Program

 Tuition

-Boston Islamic Seminary does not participate in federal or state sponsored grant or loan programs; students who need tuition, room and board assistance for the MIRL program should apply external scholarships.
+Boston Islamic Seminary does not participate in federal or state-sponsored grant or loan programs.

 Religious Leadership (MIRL)